airmelt/LeetCode/#295 Find Median from Data Stream 数据流的中位数.md

+# 295 Find Median from Data Stream 数据流的中位数

 __Description__:
 Median is the middle value in an ordered integer list.
 If the size of the list is even, there is no middle value.
 So the median is the mean of the two middle value.